WHAT TO WEAR HIKING: THE FOOLPROOF GUIDE

 When buying outer shell layers, be sure to leave room for the layers you’ll have underneath.

 In colder temps, a good idea is to start with a pair of softshell pants with some degree of wind resistance or to wear a baselayer pant or hiking tights below your standard trekking pants.
 If conditions are wet or particularly blustery, throwing a pair of lightweight waterproof rain pants directly on top of either your baselayer or standard hiking pants will keep your pins toasty and dry.

 Your choice of footwear will depend largely on where you plan on doing your hiking and the conditions you’re likely to find there.

-It goes without saying that in muddy, boggy, or snow-covered terrain a pair of boots will serve your purposes better.
-If you foresee doing most of your hiking on well-maintained trails and aren’t a fan of wet-weather wandering, however, a pair of lightweight trail shoes could save a bundle of cash and offer a much more nimble, and often more comfortable, alternative.
+It goes without saying that in muddy, boggy, or snow-covered terrain a pair of backpacking boots will serve your purposes better.
+If you foresee doing most of your hiking on well-maintained trails and aren’t a fan of wet-weather wandering, however, a pair of waterproof hiking shoes could save a bundle of cash and offer a much more nimble, and often more comfortable, alternative.
 To help you choose, check out our guide to The Best Hiking Footwear of 2018.

 Subscribe to our Newsletter!